 7. How much will a research grant have to pay for an in-state student?

 The in-state rate for tuition, for 9+ credit hours per semester.
-According to Policy 50.5, the grant must also pay fees.
+See Policy 50.5 for details.

 8. How much will a research grant have to pay for an out-of-state student?